wiggoen/FYS3150/Project_4/README.md

 * Boltzmann's constant is k = 1.
 * Temperature has dimension energy.
 * Metroplis sampling and periodic boundary conditions is used.
+The initial system has a random spin matrix.
+If you want to use the ground state, comment and uncomment the right line in the 'initialize()' funtion.